Frequently Asked Questions

 Is milk paint dangerous?

-Milk paint is very environmentally friendly, so you can throw old paint on your garden without harm.
+Milk paint is very environmentally friendly, so you can throw old paint in your garden without harm.
 Caution should be used while painting to prevent paint from getting in the eyes.
-If this non-toxic paint gets into your eyes burning may occur because of its lime content.
+If this non-toxic child-safe paint gets into your eyes burning may occur because of its lime content.
 Also, wear gloves if you have sensitive skin.
-Always flush and wash eyes and hands thoroughly with water if paint comes into contact with it.
+Always flush and wash eyes and hands thoroughly with water if the paint comes into contact with it.
+Once dried, it is a very safe paint perfect for kid’s toys, wooden toys and anything else that your children might end up getting in their mouths.
+We all know how infants and toddlers will chew on anything!

 What will milk paint stick to?

-Real Milk Paint ® is best applied to raw wood or unsealed walls or wall board.
+Real Milk Paint ® is best applied to raw wood, unsealed walls, wallboard, and drywall.
 When refinishing antiques, be sure the surface is very clean, a light sanding would be necessary.
-Tri Sodium Phosphate is a good cleaner after a piece of furniture is stripped to remove any impurities left on the surface.
-Milk paint does not stick well to new metal surface, plastics, or oil base paints, nor does it work well on top of wood finishes.
+Tri-Sodium Phosphate is a good cleaner after a piece of furniture is stripped to remove any impurities left on the surface.
+Milk paint does not stick well to new metal surfaces, plastics, or oil-base paints unless Ultra Bond is added.
+Milk Paint can be used on top of old wood finishes.

 Can milk paint be painted over other paints?

-Milk paint with the addition of Ultra Bond can be painted over latex paint.
-The surface must be clean without any wax or silicone.
-Clean with Tri Sodium Phosphate then scuff with sand paper.
+Milk paint with the addition of Ultra Bond can be painted over latex paint, plastics, metal, glass, and other hard non-porous surfaces.
+Each surface must be clean without any wax or silicone.
+Clean with Tri-Sodium Phosphate then scuff with sandpaper.
 Always test for compatibility before full application.

 Can Real Milk Paint ® be used outdoors?

 Real Milk Paint ® is very durable to the weather.
-For furniture we recommend painting to your liking and allowing the furniture to sit under a covered porch for about two weeks before full exposure.
+For furniture, we recommend painting to your liking and allowing the furniture to sit under a covered porch for about two weeks before full exposure.
 The paint will continue to get tougher as the moisture passes through the paint.
 For exterior use, a few weeks without heavy precipitation is recommended.
+Adding Pure Tung Oil to Real Milk Paint or top coating with tung oil will create a durable, longlasting exterior paint.

 Top coating milk paint.